| The

 as Oracle, and fed to multiple user interfaces across

+the TCP/IP network.
 The use of asynchronous

 messaging as provided by the DMH is preferred to RPC-based